Smooth and creamy with a gooey and crunchy topping, this Gluten Free Sweet Potato Casserole will be the only one you’ll ever make again.

 Working with Sweet Potatoes

 I used to peel, chop, and boil my sweet potatoes before mashing them.
 It was a pain in the you-know-what.
 All that peeling.
 And the chopping?
 Forgedaboutit!
 Too much work.
 I finally got smart and began baking my sweet potatoes whole.
 Game changer!!!!!
 I will never do it any other way.
-Put them on a parchment or foil-lined baking sheet, prick them with a fork a few times, and bake them.
-When they’re done about an hour later (give or take a few minutes, depending on their size), scoop out the flesh and mash.
+Put them on a parchment or foil-lined baking sheet, prick them with a fork a few times, and bake them at 400 F. When they're done about an hour later (give or take a few minutes, depending on their size), scoop out the flesh and mash.
 Easy peasy!!

-How to Make the best sweet potato casserole ever!
+How to Make Sweet potato Casserole

 A Word on Sugar

 For all you sugar phobics out there, there is an unapologetically large amount of sugar in this casserole.
-This is a very southern recipe by a very southern older woman who could have cared less about how much sugar was in it.
-You won’t be eating the whole casserole by yourself (at least I hope not), and you’re not going to eat it every single day of your life.
+This is a very southern recipe from a very southern older woman who could have cared less about how much sugar was in it.
+You won't be eating the whole casserole by yourself (at least I hope not!), and you're not going to eat it every single day of your life.
 On Thanksgiving Day, let your hair down.
 Live a little.
 Go back to your daily diet after turkey day.

 But if you’re still not convinced that it’ll be okay (or if you’re diabetic or can’t have sugar for another reason), you can dial down the sugar.
 My suggestion would be to reduce the sugar in the sweet potato filling and NOT the streusel as the texture of the streusel would be “off” a little bit.
 Also, substituting some of the sugar with no-sugar-added applesauce would also work great.